Trauma Therapy

 What if I am so broken that nothing will ever make things better—not even trauma therapy?

 There’s a part of you that worries nothing will help.
 Maybe it’s even afraid of having hope and being let down.
 But that fear doesn’t represent the whole of who you are.
-Some part of you also visited this website because it knows that with help, you can heal.
+Some part of you visited this website because it knows that with help, you can heal.

 All parts of you are welcome and encouraged to show up in this space—the doubtful parts, hopeful parts, frightened parts, and any other parts of you that feel any other ways about healing your trauma.